ksurana21/revpref/README.md

 Using the function `ccei`, we find that the highest efficiency level at which the data set is consistent with GARP is equal to 0.9488.
-This indicates that although our data set is inconsistent with strict GARP restrictions, it is very close to satisfying the rationality restriction.
-We can also compute CCEI for SARP and WARP by providing an additional argument (model = “SARP” or model = “WARP”).
+This indicates that although our data set is inconsistent with the strict GARP restrictions, it is very close to satisfying it.
+We can also compute the CCEI for SARP and WARP by providing an additional argument (model = “SARP” or model = “WARP”).

 ``` r